equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/index.md

 Follow the [Tekton documentation](https://tekton.dev/docs/) to configure a pipeline and its tasks, particularly [Pipeline](https://tekton.dev/docs/pipelines/pipelines/) and [task](https://tekton.dev/docs/pipelines/tasks/) documentation.

 Some hints:
+* Tekton pipeline and tasks can be developed and tested [on local PC](https://tekton.dev/docs/getting-started/tasks/).
 * Name of the task, file name of the task and name of the task in the pipeline task list can be different.
 Important only to use the same name in the task field `metadata.name` and in the pipeline field `taskRef.name`.
 In the example below it is name `build-image`:

   _File_ `pipeline.yaml`: